 Antigua and Barbuda Country Report

 The union between Antigua and Barbuda is strong.
 The Coast Guard often stops and searches ships in anti-drugs operations, but seldom uses force.
 There are no territorial disputes, despite tensions between both islands over land rights in Barbuda after the 2017 hurricane.
-In January 2018, the government passed the Barbuda Land Amendment Bill despite its contested unconstitutional aspects, granting private ownership possible for Barbudans on Barbuda.
-This bill was passed as part of government efforts to improve reconstruction yet there has been opposition from within government as it excludes Antiguan rights to purchase land in Barbuda.
-The risk of interstate war is negligible despite these minor disagreements
+In 2018, the government proposed a land amendment bill, without prior public consultation and despite contested unconstitutional aspects, to allow the government to manage Barbudan land.
+This bill was drafted as part of government efforts to improve reconstruction yet there has been opposition from within government as it excludes Antiguan rights to purchase land in Barbuda.
+The risk of interstate war is negligible despite these disagreements.

 The risk of large-scale violent protests is low, with no major unrest since the 1995 tax riots.
-Although 75% of workers are unionised, strikes are relatively uncommon and are often short term and non-violent, posing low property damage risks.
-Sporadic environmental protests triggered by energy and tourism projects are more likely, as are periodic demonstrations should the government fail to effectively manage the long-term reconstruction of Barbuda, following major destruction caused by Hurricane Irma in September 2017.
-Small-scale protests have taken place in opposition to land ownership reforms since December 2017, yet the large-scale displacement of Barbudans to Antigua renders an escalation of protests unlikely.
+Although 75% of workers are unionised, strikes are relatively uncommon, short, and non-violent, posing low property damage risks.
+Sporadic environmental protests triggered by energy and tourism projects are more likely, as are demonstrations should the government fail to effectively manage Barbuda's reconstruction, following major destruction caused by Hurricane Irma in September 2017.
+There have been small-scale protests in opposition to land ownership reforms and changes to the Medical Care Act, yet the large-scale displacement of Barbudans to Antigua renders an escalation of protests unlikely.

 Hurricane season extends from June to November, with peak activity in mid-September.
 Powerful storms can cause significant material damages as well as disruptions to transportation.
 If a storm is forecast, follow any instructions issued by the local authorities; storms are systematically tracked by the US-based National Hurricane Center, which publishes forecast storm trajectories and associated warnings on its website.